NanotechPikachu/aoi-wikis/wiki#003/README.md

 That's all for now.

 But don't go anywhere as the project is still on and more functions will come soon as I have much more in my To-Do list.
+Check out my website to know my To-Do list and additional information and explanations.